Design-Based Inference for Spatial Experiments under Unknown Interference: Introduction

-We begin by developing the formal inferential setting and main theoretical results, using a simple toy example to illustrate concepts.
-We then develop a number of extensions and refinements.
-We provide simulation evidence of the performance of our proposed estimators and then turn to applications based on a forest conservation experiment and a public health experiment.
+We begin by developing the formal inferential setting and main theoretical results, using a toy example to illustrate concepts.
+We then consider extensions and refinements.
+We provide simulation evidence of the performance of our proposed estimators and then turn to the forest conservation application that we used above to motivate the analysis.